Skip to main content

 docker logs levoai-tagger | grep "Ready to process; waiting for messages."

-If connectivity is healthy, you will see output similar to below.
+If connectivity is healthy, you will see output similar to the following:

 {"level": "info", "time": "2022-06-07 08:07:22,439", "line": "rabbitmq_client.py:155", "version": "fc628b50354bf94e544eef46751d44945a2c55bc", "module": "/opt/levoai/e7s/src/python/levoai_e7s/satellite/rabbitmq_client.py", "message": "Ready to process; waiting for messages."}